esp-cpp/esp-box-emu/README.md

-For ease of use, there is a [./boxart/source/resize.bash](./boxart/source/resize.bash) script which will resize all `jpg` images in the `boxart/source` folder to be 100x100 px and put the resized versions in the `boxart` folder.
+For ease of use, there is a [./boxart/source/resize.bash](./boxart/source/resize.bash) script which will resize all `jpg` images in the `boxart/source` folder to be 100x px (keep aspect ratio but make width 100 px) and put the resized versions in the `boxart` folder.
 From there, you can simply run:

 ``` shell
 find . -maxdepth 1 -iname "*.jpg" -exec python jpg_to_sjpg.py {} \;